 Unsurprisingly, neutrals are a key element of wabi-sabi—and of course, they pair beautifully with the natural textures you're likely to find in a home of this style.

-You can create variation through using different shades of these materials, as Wijaya did: "We used lots of different stained colored wood in this house: Accoya, white oak (quarter sawn, rift sawn white oak) and pine."
+You can create variation by using different shades of these materials, as Wijaya did: "We used lots of different stained colored wood in this house: Accoya, white oak (quarter sawn, rift sawn white oak) and pine."
 (It's also sometimes easier to appreciate the unique character and texture of pieces when they're in a restrained color palette, just FYI.)

 Wabi-sabi stems from an appreciation of nature, so it's only natural to make organic life a centerpiece of your space, inside and out.
 Around the interior, houseplants and artfully arranged flowers (see another Japanese term, Ikebana, for inspiration) are the perfect way to channel wabi-sabi.